D4rkFyre/GameOfLife/README.md

 # GameOfLife

-C++ project created in Visual Studio using wxWidgets
+Conway's Game Of Life C++ project created in Visual Studio using wxWidgets